TylerBarnes/gatsby-plugin-transition-link/readme.md

 ### entryIn

-`entryIn` is the amount of time to delay displaying the next route.
+The amount of time to delay displaying the next route.

 ### entryState

-`entryState` is an object that gets passed to the next page, useful for specifying entry animations on the next page or for changing page styles based on which animation or page the user is coming from.
+An object that gets passed to the next page, useful for specifying entry animations on the next page or for changing page styles based on which animation or page the user is coming from.

 You can use Reach Routers Location provider component to access this anywhere.